|Date of birth||07 January, 1985|

 |F1 career||2007 –|

-Having honed his racing knowledge around Stevenage, young British driver turned his attention to the national races.
-With ten years and a little less than two years racing experience, Hamilton became the youngest winner of the British Cadet Cart Championship.
+Young British driver from Stevenage, with ten years and a little less than two years racing experience, became the youngest winner of the British Cadet Cart Championship.

 Lewis soon begins to accumulate karting trophies and that has not escaped the sharp eye of Ron Dennis who in 1998 signed Lewis at McLaren’s program for young drivers.
 Dennis’s faith in the young Hamilton was such that the contract included an option which allowed McLaren F1 team to race Hamilton if 13-year-old Briton come to Formula 1.